aang81a/my-it-support-portfolio/PROJECTS/09-remote-support-simulation/README.md

 ## Overview

-This project documents the workflow of two remote support tools: TeamViewer and AnyDesk.
+This project documents the workflow of two access tools: TeamViewer and AnyDesk.

 The focus is on remote session setup, user consent, supporter/user device roles, remote desktop access, and session closing.